Simple Minds: Walk Between Worlds and line-up changes (2017–2022)

+After being an on/off member of Simple Minds for 35 years, Mel Gaynor left the band for the final time in 2017.
 In Spring and Summer 2018, the band extensively toured Europe as part of the Walk Between Worlds tour, promoting the new album.
-Having performed on three tracks on the album, Cherisse Osei now became the band's full-time drummer, replacing Mel Gaynor; Catherine AD also joined the live band on additional guitar, vocals and keyboards.
+Having performed on three tracks on the album, Cherisse Osei now became the band's full-time drummer, replacing Gaynor; Catherine AD also joined the live band on additional guitar, vocals and keyboards.
 The band notably performed Walk Between Worlds in its entirety during the eight Spring concerts that occurred from 13 February at the Barrowland Ballroom, Glasgow, UK to 22 February 2018 in Berlin, Germany.
 After a unique show in Mexico City on 20 September 2018, the band extensively toured North America (now minus Catherine AD) from 24 September in Bethlehem, Pennsylvania up to 11 November 2018 in Orlando, Florida as part of the Walk Between Worlds tour.

 In 2019, Simple Minds released Live in the City of Angels, a snapshot from the band's 2018 North American tour, their biggest ever to date.
 The live album was made available on multiple formats; the standard CD and vinyl versions feature 25 songs, mostly recorded on 24 October 2018 at the Orpheum Theatre, whereas the Deluxe CD and digital formats contain an additional 15 tracks recorded during sound checks and rehearsals, yielding a 40-song collection to mark the band's 40-year career.
-The same year, the band also released a new compilation album entitled 40: The Best Of 1979-2019, a retrospective of the band's 40-year long recording career.
+The same year, the band also released a new compilation album entitled 40: The Best Of 1979–2019, a retrospective of the band's 40-year long recording career.
 It includes as a new track the band's cover of "For One Night Only" by King Creosote.
-The first Europe & UK (Winter–Spring) leg of the 40 Years Of Hits world tour 2020 kicked off on 28 February 2020 in Stavanger, Norway but was interrupted with the cancellation of the show due to take place on 11 March 2020 in Herning, Denmark and the cancellation of the rest of the tour due to the coronavirus pandemic.
+The first Europe and UK (Winter–Spring) leg of the 40 Years Of Hits world tour 2020 began on 28 February 2020 in Stavanger, Norway but was interrupted with the cancellation of the show due to take place on 11 March 2020 in Herning, Denmark and the cancellation of the rest of the tour due to the COVID-19 pandemic.